Khalid Sheikh Mohammed: Early life and education

-Mohammed was born on 14 April 1965, to Baloch parents, in Kuwait.
-His father, Shaikh Muhammad Ali Dustin al-Baluchi, was a Deobandi imam in Al Ahmadi, who moved with his family from Balochistan, Pakistan; to Kuwait in the 1950s.
+Mohammed was born on 14 April 1965 in Kuwait, to Pakistani parents of Balochistan province.
+His father, Shaikh Muhammad Ali Dustin al-Baluchi, was a Deobandi imam in Al Ahmadi, who moved with his family from Balochistan, Pakistan to Kuwait in the 1950s.
 His mother was Halema Mohammed.
 Mohammed was raised in Badawiya, a neighborhood of the Fahaheel suburb of Kuwait City.
 Mohammed is the uncle of Ramzi Yousef, who was convicted on terrorism charges for his part in the 1993 World Trade Center bombing, and Ammar Al Baluchi, who is accused of involvement in multiple terror plots.
 Khalid Sheikh Mohammed is one of at least five siblings -- four boys and a girl.
 His brothers' names are Zahed (pious); Abed (worshiper), and Aref (knowledgeable).
 Mohammed is fluent in Balochi, Urdu, Arabic, and English.

 According to U.S. federal documents, in 1982 he had heard Abdulrab Rasul Sayyaf's speech in which a call for jihad against the Soviets was declared.
 At age 16, he joined the Muslim Brotherhood.
 After graduating from high school in 1983, Mohammed travelled to the United States and enrolled at Chowan University in Murfreesboro, North Carolina.
 He later transferred to North Carolina Agricultural and Technical State University and received a Bachelor of Science (BS) in mechanical engineering in 1986.

 The following year, he went to Peshawar, Pakistan, where he and his brothers, including Zahed, joined the mujahideen forces engaged in the Soviet–Afghan War.
-He attended the Sada training camp run by Abdallah Azzam, and after that he worked for the magazine al-Bunyan al-Marsous, produced by Sayyaf's rebel group, the Islamic Union for the Liberation of Afghanistan.
+He attended the Sada training camp run by the Arab jihadist Abdallah Azzam, and after that he worked for the magazine al-Bunyan al-Marsous, produced by Sayyaf's rebel group, the Islamic Union for the Liberation of Afghanistan.
 In 1992, he received a master's degree in Islamic Culture and History through correspondence classes from Punjab University in Pakistan.
 By 1993, Mohammed had married and moved his family to Qatar, where he took a position as project engineer with the Qatari Ministry of Electricity and Water.
 He began to travel to different countries from that time onward.

-The United States 9/11 Commission Report notes that, "By his own account, KSM's animosity toward the United States stemmed not from his experiences there as a student, but rather from his violent disagreement with U.S. foreign policy favoring Israel."
+The U.S.' 9/11 Commission Report notes that, "By his own account, KSM's animosity toward the United States stemmed not from his experiences there as a student, but rather from his violent disagreement with U.S. foreign policy favoring Israel."

 However, on 29 August 2009, The Washington Post reported from U.S. intelligence sources that Mohammed's time in the U.S. contributed to his radicalization:"KSM's limited and negative experience in the United States—which included a brief jail stay because of unpaid bills—almost certainly helped propel him on his path to becoming a terrorist," according to this intelligence summary.
 "He stated that his contact with Americans, while minimal, confirmed his view that the United States was a debauched and racist country."